owncloud/web/getting-started.md

 - `options.sidebar.shares.showAllOnLoad` Sets the list of (link) shares list in the sidebar to be initially expanded (default is a collapsed state, only showing the first three shares).
 - `options.runningOnEos` Set this option to `true` if running on an [EOS storage backend](https://eos-web.web.cern.ch/eos-web/) to enable its specific features.
 Defaults to `false`.
 - `options.cernFeatures` Enabling this will activate CERN-specific features.
 Defaults to `false`.
+- `options.hoverableQuickActions` Set this option to `true` to hide the quick actions (buttons appearing on file rows), and only show them when the user hovers the row with his mouse.
+Defaults to `false`.

 ### Sentry